-Transportation continues to be a need of identified for Iowans who are blind or have low vision.
+Transportation has also continued to be a need for Iowans who are blind or have low vision and have the most significant disabilities.
 There are many parts of the State where transportation options are limited, and this limits the opportunities for individuals with blindness and low vision.